-X. BACKGROUND CHECK CLEARANCE
+BACKGROUND CHECK CLEARANCE

-California Northstate University College of Pharmacy requires entering and continuing students to obtain and satisfactorily clear a criminal background check prior to entering school and periodically throughout the program.
+CNUCOP requires entering and continuing students to obtain and satisfactorily clear a criminal background check prior to entering school and periodically throughout the program.
 The criminal background check is in accordance with California state law, which requires that all individuals who have access to children less than 16 years of age, those with developmental disabilities, or vulnerable adults, must disclose background information concerning crimes and offenses against these populations.
 Entering Doctor of Pharmacy students must complete a Conviction/Criminal History Information Form to disclose any criminal history involving drug-related crimes, proceedings related to vulnerable populations, Medicare/Medicaid/healthcare-related crimes and any other general conviction information (excluding parking tickets and traffic citations).
 Commission of such crimes may prevent a student from obtaining an intern license from the California Board of Pharmacy and from completing the experiential education requirements for graduation.
 In addition, students must report any actions taken by a licensing authority (Board of Pharmacy or other agency) against a professional license (pharmacy intern or technician license or other health-related license).
 Such actions taken prior to admission to the University/College must be disclosed at the time of application to the pharmacy program.
-Any such actions taken while a current student is enrolled in the Doctor of Pharmacy program must be immediately disclosed to the OSAA and/or the Experiential Education Department.
-Such actions could, depending on the circumstances, be grounds for revocation of an offer of admission or disqualification from the program.
+Any such actions taken while a current student is enrolled in the Doctor of Pharmacy program must be immediately disclosed to the OSAA and/or The Experiential Education Office Such actions could, depending on the circumstances, be grounds for revocation of an offer of admission or disqualification from the program.

 CNUCOP requires a background check on at least two separate occasions.
 The first background check is a requirement for matriculation and will be conducted prior to entering the program.
-The California Board of Pharmacy will conduct its own background check to determine whether to issue an intern license. which all students must be granted before the end of the third semester.
+The California Board of Pharmacy will conduct its own background check to determine whether to issue an intern license, which all students must be granted before the end of the third semester.
 Inability to meet this qualification may result in revocation of the offer of admission or expulsion from the program.
-Successfully clearing the PharmCAS-administered Certiphi background check will not necessarily produce a similar result in the Board of Pharmacy's background check, and CNUCOP does not make any assurances one way or the other in this regard.
-The third background check will occur prior to progression to the Advanced Pharmacy Practice Experience (APPE) rotations.
-Students not receiving a cleared background check at this stage will not progress to the APPEs and may be disqualified from the program.
+Successfully clearing the required background check will not necessarily produce a similar result in the Board of Pharmacy's background check, and CNUCOP does not make any assurances one way or the other in this regard.
+Students not receiving a clear background check at this stage will not progress to the APPEs and may be disqualified from the program.
 Additional background checks may be required by certain IPPE and APPE rotation sites prior to starting a rotation.
-The Experiential Education Department will notify students of any additional requirements needed prior to Introductory Pharmacy Practice Experiences (IPPEs) and APPEs.
+The Experiential Education Office will notify students of any additional requirements needed prior to Introductory Pharmacy Practice Experiences (IPPEs) and APPEs.
 Additional requirements may include, but are not limited to, a blood panel for drug testing.
 Additional information about drug test requirements is listed in this handbook under Health Requirements and Information and in the Experiential Education Handbook.

-XI.
 DRUG SCREENING & TEST CLEARANCE